puppetlabs/puppet-docs/source/pe/3.0/quick_start.markdown

 [downloads]: http://info.puppetlabs.com/download-pe.html

-Welcome to the PE 3.0 quick start guide.
-This document is a short walkthrough to help you evaluate Puppet Enterprise and become familiar with its features.
+Welcome to the Puppet Enterprise 3.0 quick start guide.
+This document is a short walkthrough to help you evaluate Puppet Enterprise (PE) and become familiar with its features.
 Follow along to learn how to:

 * Install a small proof-of-concept deployment
 * Add nodes to your deployment